 Ensure that your host IP addresses are unique and consistent, and be sure to check access to each host.
-Additionally, you must run ccm_install -l on the engine hosts.
+Additionally, you must run ccm\install -l on the engine hosts.

-If you do not intend to use the Engine Startup Daemon (ESD), you must enable the rsh and rexec daemons by editing the appropriate inetd or xinetd.d files.
+If you do not intend to use the Engine Startup Daemon (ESD) for traditional mode sessions, you must enable the rsh and rexec daemons by editing the appropriate inetd or xinetd.d files.
 On some systems these daemons are disabled by default.
+For web mode sessions, ESD, rsh, or rexec daemons are not needed.